PELVIC FLOOR PHYSICAL THERAPY

 When should I schedule my initial visit?

-Anytime during your pregnancy!
+Prenatal: Any time during your pregnancy!

 You can take steps before labor and delivery to help prepare your body for what is to come.

-As early as 3 weeks postpartum.
+Postpartum: As early as 2-3 weeks postpartum.

 Yes!
 You can safely work on restoring your core and pelvic floor muscles before 6 weeks!

 Every woman should see a postpartum physical therapy specialist after having a baby.
-Postpartum PT ensures safe healing during the immediate recovery phase, helps prevent dysfunction and promotes long-term wellness for mothers.
+Postpartum PT ensures safe healing during the immediate recovery phase, helps prevent dysfunction, and promotes long-term wellness for mothers.

 Postpartum Recovery